mashutin/bosch/readme.md

 It is recommended to install dependencies by using a virtual environment.
 For information on creating and activating virtual environments, refer to the [Python documentation](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).

-Once you have created and activated the virtual environment in the application directory, run the following command to install the dependencies:
+Once you have created and activated a virtual environment in the application directory, run the following command to install the dependencies:

     $ python -m pip install -r requirements.txt

-### Launching the application
+### Launching application
 To launch the application, run the following command in the application directory:

     $ python googler.py [--port <port_number>] [--login <user_name>] [--password <password>]